aquasecurity/starboard/docs/operator/installation/kubectl.md

 You can install the operator with provided static YAML manifests with fixed values.
 However, this approach has its shortcomings.
-For example, if you want to change the container image or modify default configuration settings, you have to create new manifests or edit existing ones.
+For example, if you want to change the container image or modify default configuration settings, you have to edit existing manifests or customize them with tools such as [Kustomize].

 As an example, let's install the operator in the `starboard-operator` namespace and configure it to watch the `default` namespace: